 execscript.sh, to be run by Singularity, is located in

 mylogin’ user’s home directory.
 (We recommend that you maintain scripts outside your Singularity container.)

-The Singularity website also offers further documentation about user-defined bind points.
+The Singularity documentation offers further documentation about user-defined bind points (see "Working with Files").